lucashusted/propscore/README.md

 output = PropensityScore('outcome', ['var1','var4','var5'], df, init_vars=['var2','var3'])

 # The propensity score values are given in the pandas Series:
 output.propscore

+# You can also calculate strata based on log-odds as follows (with minimum 20 observations):
+strata = PropensityScore.stratify(df.outcome,output.logodds,n_min=20,t_max=1)

 ```

 ## Output